418sec/huntr/README.md

 <br />

-We are always on the lookout for sheriffs, a.k.a. legendary code reviewers to review community submitted disclosures and fixes.
+We are always on the lookout for sheriffs, a.k.a. legendary code reviewers, to review community submitted disclosures and fixes.
 If you are interested, drop a comment on our [GitHub Discussion](https://github.com/418sec/huntr/discussions/1343).

 <br />